Justin-roy/Flutter-Movie-Using-TMDB-Api/README.md

 # Functionality
 1. In This Movie App You Can See Tv Shows , Trending Movies, Top Rated Movies , Animated Movies etc..
 2. You Can Play The Video(Trailer) also.
-3. You Can UpComing Movies
+3. You Can See UpComing Movies
 4. You Can See Discriptions,Rating,Release date etc..

 # Packages Used